 Pantheon ♥♥♥, fantastically preserved after two thousand years of standing, sits on noisy Piazza della Rotonda ♥ and is a most extraordinary monument both on the outside and inside, a vast cylindrical dome equal in radius and height.
 Its only source of light used to be the circular opening in the roof, and the floor is tilted in a way to properly manage the rain that enters through that oculus (watching the rain fall down inside Pantheon is an interesting sight).
 The tomb of Raphael and sarcophagi of Italian monarchs line the perimeter of the magnificent building.

 What we liked most about the forum is how it looks at night, with lighting.
-The best viewpoint to take it in is off Piazza del Campidoglio ♥, itself a beautiful square, flanked by buildings of Capitoline Museums that we did not visit.
+The best viewpoint to take it in is off Piazza del Campidoglio ♥, itself a beautiful square, flanked by buildings of Capitoline Museums that we never managed to visit.

 The Arch of Constantine ♥ is another well-preserved artifact of the Empire, and there are a few more worthwhile attractions of that era nearby, the Palatine hill ♥, with its ruins of the patrician palaces, the Trajan’s Forum, with its majestic column and the market complex that we only looked at from the outside, and the vast Baths of Caracalla ♥ complex, with fragments of original floors and mosaics on display.

 Rome, as behooves the capital of Catholicism, has literally dozens of beautiful churches, many of which contain important works of art.
-We looked into quite a few: Santa Maria in Trastevere ♥♥♥, with breathtaking mosaics and frescoes; Santa Maria sopra Minerva ♥♥, with brilliant blue ceilings, fronted by one of the funnest obelisks in Rome, Bernini’s elephant; small and pristine San Carlo alla Quattro Fontane ♥; church of Trinita dei Monti atop Spanish Steps; San Carlo al Corso; etc.
+Among the unmissable ones: Santa Maria in Aracoeli ♥♥♥, hiding behind a plain façade at the top of the 124-steps staircase next to Campidoglio, and Santa Maria in Trastevere ♥♥♥, with breathtaking mosaics and frescoes.
+Worth visiting are Santa Maria sopra Minerva ♥♥, with brilliant blue ceilings, fronted by one of the funnest obelisks in Rome, Bernini’s elephant; small and pristine San Carlo alla Quattro Fontane ♥; and many many others (there are over 900 churches in the city of Rome in total).

 Santa Maria Maggiore ♥ deserves an altogether separate mention.
 It is a blend of several architectural styles – to wit, the lavish ceiling is Renaissance, the façades and domes are Baroque, – and is also famous for its mosaics.
 Another separate mention belongs to San Giovanni in Laterano ♥♥, an opulent basilica built on the site of the first Catholic church in history (it is located slightly outside of the city core, but is definitely worth a detour).

-Then, of course, there is Vatican.
-The enormous Piazza San Pietro ♥♥♥ is one of the most spectacular public spaces that I’ve ever seen in my life, with its semi-encircling colonnade, fountains, obelisks and statues.
+Then, of course, there is the Vatican.
+The enormous Piazza San Pietro ♥♥♥ is one of the most spectacular public spaces that you’ll ever see in your life, with its semi-encircling colonnade, fountains, obelisks and statues.
 The incomparable St Peter’s Cathedral ♥♥♥ cannot be adequately described in words – I’m not even going to try.
-The view from its top terrace is worth the effort of climbing 491 steps, but be warned: Some parts of the climb are very tight and feel quite claustrophobic.
+The view from its top terrace is worth the effort of climbing 491 steps but be warned: some parts of the climb are very tight and feel quite claustrophobic.

-The colourfully dressed Vatican guards allow themselves to be photographed with children.
+The colorfully dressed Vatican guards allow themselves to be photographed with children.
 They are positioned to the left of the cathedral.

 A majestic and massive fortress, Castel Sant’Angelo ♥♥♥ is home to several exhibitions highlighting its history.
 There are a number of magnificent rooms with vivid frescoes, and the view of Rome from the top-level terrace is one of the best in the city.